dgrnbrg/spiral/README.md

 servers must solve:

 - What does the server do when it can't handle the request rate?
-- How can the server dedicate more or less resources to different requests?
+- How can the server dedicate more or fewer resources to different requests?
 - How can long-running HTTP requests be easily developed, without blocking threads?

 Async Ring attempts to solve these problems by introducing a core.async based API